 Ebola patients have been identified in more than 60 separate locations across the three countries, complicating efforts to treat patients and curb the outbreak.

 “The epidemic is out of control,” says Dr Bart Janssens, MSF director of operations.
 “With the appearance of new sites in Guinea, Sierra Leone and Liberia, there is a real risk of it spreading to other areas.”

-It is the financial support of individuals like you that enables us to fight Ebola.
+It is the financial support of individuals like you that enables MSF to react fast where the need is greatest.
 Thank you.

 Treating Ebola – reaching our limits

 MSF is currently the only aid organisation treating people affected by the virus, which can kill up to 90 percent of those infected.
 Since the outbreak began in March, our teams have treated some 470 patients, 215 of them confirmed cases, in specialised centres set up in the region.
 However, we are having difficulty responding to the large number of new cases and locations.

 “We have reached our limits,” says Janssens.
 “Despite the human resources and equipment deployed by MSF in the three affected countries, we are no longer able to send teams to the new outbreak sites.”

 The scale of the current Ebola epidemic is unprecedented in terms of geographical distribution, people infected and deaths.
 There have been 528 cases and 337 deaths since the epidemic began, according to latest figures from the World Health Organization (WHO).